7

 Australian basketball nursery St Mary's Gaels, ranked 21st in the nation, are 27-4.
 The Gaels have three Australians on their roster: Harry Wessels; Joshua Dent; and Rory Hawke.
 They've followed in the footsteps of Patty Mills, Matthew Dellavedova, Jock Landale, Alex Ducas, Jordan Hunter, Clint Steindl, Emmett Naar, Kyle Bowen and Tanner Krebs who have all suited up for the Californian college.

-Senior Reyne Smith, from Ulverstone, Tasmania, is playing major minutes for 14th-ranked 23-6 Louisville Cardinals.
+Senior Reyne Smith, from Ulverstone, Tasmania, is playing major minutes for Louisville Cardinals.
 He's averaging just under 31 minutes per game, 13.8 points, 2.9 rebounds and almost an assist.

 As the March Madness bracket continues to fill out, more Australian players have the potential to chase a National Championship.